 There are different types of banks that make up the Indian banking system.
 There are co-operative banks, small finance banks, commercial banks, and payments banks.

-Commercial banks make the bulk of the banking system in India.
+Commercial banks make up the bulk of the banking system in India.
 It consists of public sector banks, private sector banks, foreign banks, and rural banks.
 These commercial banks have been the cornerstone of the modern Indian economy.

 Wonder how?
 Let’s explore the functions and impact of commercial banks on the economy.